gwleuverink/runtime-css-scope/readme.md

 You are probably wondering if it's a good idea to parse and lex CSS after the DOM has loaded.
 The answer is simple, probably not.
 But since you are already working in a shitty codebase performance is probably your last concern.
 It's time to get shit done over here.

 ## What the package aims to do to mitigate performance issues
-Style tags are parsed once and it's original checksum is stored so the scoped content can be loaded from cache on subsequent visits.
+Nothing yet.
+In the future style tags should be parsed once and it's original checksum is stored so the scoped content can be loaded from cache on subsequent visits.

 ## Is adding dynamic markup inside the document an issue?
 Nope, we use mutation observer to mitigate that